 Jen Derwingson-Peacock is a Director and Writer/Supervising Producer.
 Her recent writing credits include Black Summer on Netflix and Syfy Network’s Z Nation with episodic directing credits on Z Nation and NCIS: New Orleans.
 She is currently developing an Action Drama, a Gothic Horror, and a YA SciFi Adventure based on a popular Australian book series.

 Jen primarily writes and direct thrillers, action, adventure, supernatural, SciFi, horror and genre/comedy.

-She grew up in the wilds of Northern California at the foot of Mt.
-Shasta, mythical home of Big Foot, aliens, the descendants of Atlantis and a panther who turns into Jesus Christ.
+The descendant of Chinese and German immigrants and Dutch explorers, she grew up in the wilds of Northern California at the foot of Mt.
+Shasta, mythical home of Big Foot, aliens, the descendants of Atlantis and a panther who turns into Jesus Christ

 Jen moved from theatre to film at USC where her thesis film, Roadside Assistance, played festivals around the world and earned numerous awards including the Student Emmy for Comedy.
 Her first on-screen feature credit was And Soon the Darkness, released in 2010.
-More recently, Jen directed the original play EgoManiac: A Poetic Incantation, which enjoyed a completely sold out run at the Hollywood Fringe in 2014.
-Recent short films include the thriller The Yellow Wood, the drama Leash, and Blessed, an action drama about a female Native American LAPD cop.
+More recently, Jen directed the original play EgoManiac: A Poetic Incantation, which enjoyed a completely sold out run at the Hollywood Fringe Festival.
+Recent short films include the supernatural thriller The Yellow Wood, the drama Leash, which played at the Cannes Short Film Corner, and Blessed, an award-winning action drama about a female Native American LAPD cop.

 Echo Lake Entertainment